MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

     - Type: **submit**
     - Value: **Submit Query**

-12. Copy the content of **html-text.txt** file, using the following information:
+12. Copy the content of **html-text.txt** file, with following information:
     - Source location: **Allfiles\Mod03\Labfiles\01_PollBall_begin**

 13. In the **poll-questions.html** file, paste the copied content into the **DIV** element with the **main-div** class.